Major Accomplishments & Purchases

 Ice Rescue – Water Training And Equipment

-Training and operations techniques, proper winter rescue gear, and clothing for the cold elements.
+Training and operational techniques, proper winter rescue gear, and cold-weather clothing.

 Rope and Water Rescue Training